Welcome to Gorse Bank House

 Environment

-Daisy Bank House provides an outstanding physical environment tailored to the needs of children and young people.
-Our newly refurbished building, equipped with specialist facilities, offers a spacious, calm, and safe setting where young people can learn, grow, and thrive.
-The environment fully supports our creative learning curriculum, utilising a range of communication systems led by our SENCo and Speech and Language Therapists.
+Gorse Bank House provides an outstanding physical setting tailored to the individual needs of children and young people.
+Our newly refurbished home includes specialist facilities designed to offer a spacious, safe, and nurturing environment where young people can learn, grow, and thrive.